 We should also build pupils' resilience to radicalisation by promoting fundamental British values and enabling them to challenge extremist views.
-It is important to emphasise that the Prevent duty is not intended to stop pupils talking about or debating controversial issues.
+It is important to emphasise that the Prevent duty is not intended to stop pupils talking about or debating controversial issues, but to tackle the ideological causes of terrorism.
 In School, we want to provide a safe space in which children, young people and staff can understand the risks associated with terrorism and develop the knowledge and skills to be able to challenge extremist arguments at an age-appropriate level.